Renz2299/mp4_eco_roots/README.md

 33 | Shopper | Receive a confirmation email after placing an order | Keep the order confirmation for my records

 ## Credits & Acknowledgements

+Add comments to code where it's not my own or customised from a template

 Mockups for renders <a href="https://www.freepik.com/free-vector/digital-device-mockup-set_4122518.htm#query=device%20mockup&position=8&from_view=search&track=ais&uuid=2c6b5773-48a8-4b9a-b8a0-4b83164331af">Image by rawpixel.com</a> on Freepik